usngo/products/ads-api/README.md

 ### Before running the script: get an `ADS-API` token:

 - Create an ADS account and/or sign in: https://ui.adsabs.harvard.edu/user/account/login
-- Go to "acccount" -> "settings" -> "API Token"
+- Go to "account" -> "settings" -> "API Token"
 - Copy the value and paste it on the `token` variable inside the script (line 29)

 ---